Sheryl Crow: 2010–2012: 100 Miles from Memphis

 In July 2011, Crow performed at the opening night of the Cheyenne Frontier Days Rodeo.
 Animal welfare campaigners had urged her not to, alleging animal cruelty at the event.
 Almost 13,000 people signed a petition calling on Crow not to perform.

-On September 20, 2011, it was announced that Crow will write the music and lyrics for Diner, a new musical inspired by the critically acclaimed 1982 film.
-The show will come to Broadway in the fall of 2012, and will be directed and choreographed by Tony Award winner Kathleen Marshall.
+On September 20, 2011, it was announced that Crow will write the music and lyrics for Diner, a new musical inspired by the critically acclaimed 1982 film Diner.
+The show initially had an intended run on Broadway planned for the fall of 2012 though it eventually opened in Arlington County, Virginia in 2014 and was directed and choreographed by Tony Award winner Kathleen Marshall.

 On October 11, 2011, William Shatner released the album Seeking Major Tom, on which Crow sang the track "Mrs. Major Tom" by electronic music artist KIA, released in 2003 on the album Adieu Shinjuku Zulu.

 On September 21, 2012, Mailboat Records released Mark Twain: Words & Music, an Americana double-CD that tells the life of fellow Missourian Mark Twain in spoken word and song.
 The project was a benefit for the Mark Twain Boyhood Home & Museum in Hannibal, Missouri.
 Crow sang the only period piece song on the project, Stephen Foster's "Beautiful Dreamer".
 The song was sung a cappella and accompanied the narrative describing the early days of Mark Twain's young family in Hartford, Connecticut.
 Other performers that joined the project, produced by Carl Jackson, included Jimmy Buffett, Clint Eastwood, Garrison Keillor, Brad Paisley, Emmylou Harris, Vince Gill, Ricky Skaggs, and others.
 AirPlay Direct reported the project as its most downloaded Americana album.

 In September 2012, Crow was featured in a campaign called 30 Songs/30 Days to support Half the Sky: Turning Oppression into Opportunity for Women Worldwide, a multi-platform media project inspired by Nicholas Kristof and Sheryl WuDunn's book.

 Crow was invited by journalist Katie Couric to write the theme song for her new talk-show, Katie.
 The song, titled "This Day", was nominated for a Daytime Emmy Award in the category Outstanding Original Song.

 On November 1, 2012, Crow released an original song she called "Woman in the White House" that was made available for a free download.
 As the title suggests, the country-flavored tune defends the idea of a woman president.
 Mixed reviews from critics ranged from "sort of patronizing and gender essentialist" to "good-natured and well-intentioned".
 The song, praised for its tongue-in-cheek lyrics, was commented on by country singer Brad Paisley, who characterized it as "all in good fun".
 The song was later released for digital download on iTunes and a portion of the proceeds were donated to the American Red Cross to aid in the recovery effort in the wake of Hurricane Sandy.

 Also in 2012, VH1 ranked Crow at No. 25 as one of the 100 Greatest Women in Music.